-The group was made up of couples and singles from late 20s to early 60s composed of all different ethnicities and body types.
+The group was made up of couples and singles from the late 20s to early 60s composed of all different ethnicities and body types.
 At 27 years old, I was the youngest person at the seminar.
 I attended as a single and found the experience to be very beneficial in releasing romantic wounds and setting intentions for future romantic partners (however, I would totally revisit it with a partner!).
-Despite tantra being a fairly heteronormative practice (i.e. male/female cisgendered partners representing the yin (female) and yang (masculine) energies), Piper did an excellent job of trying to make the experience more inclusive to genders and sexual identities that exist outside of heterosexuality.
-As someone who doesn’t identify solely with these narratives, it meant a lot to me — the practice of tantra isn’t gender-specific, it’s rooted in energy and love.
+Despite tantra being a fairly heteronormative practice (i.e. male/female cisgender partners representing the yin (female) and yang (masculine) energies), Piper did an excellent job of trying to make the experience more inclusive to genders and sexual identities that exist outside of heterosexuality.
+As someone who does not identify solely with these narratives, it meant a lot to me — the practice of tantra is not gender-specific, it is rooted in energy and love.

 Friday, Day 1: Breathing Techniques and Intentions Behind Sex